Shimin233/Python100days/Day11/Global keyword, inline function and closure.md

 ## Global keyword
+When Python sees some variable in a function, it will by default treat this variable as a local one, which is valid only in this function, even though it may have a name same as a global variable.
 We can claim that a variable is global rather than local inside some function, simply using the __global keyword__ `global`, so that we can alter a global variable inside a function.
 ```Python
 >>> count=5  #conut is a global variable
 >>> def MyFun():